We need to talk about mental health in the construction industry

 “Management is an appointed position within a company.
 They are the managers, CEO’S, site supervisors, etc. Leaders aren’t appointed, and can be found at any and all levels of an organization,” says Blake.
 “From the worker sweeping to the manager of a big team, anyone can be a leader.
-It’s an innate quality which defies any job description.
-It’s important to work with both management and leaders when working towards the creation of a space space.”
+It’s an innate quality that defies any job description.
+It’s important to work with both management and leaders when working towards the creation of a safe space.”

 When implementing changes, you need the support of management.
 You can’t leave managers and supervisors out of the initiatives.
 At the same time, people who show leadership qualities need to be included.
-This ensures that workers have access to trained individuals on site and in the office and have access to someone who is available for vulnerable, open, and honest conversations.
+This ensures that workers have access to trained individuals on-site and in the office and have access to someone who is available for vulnerable, open, and honest conversations.

 The first step in getting help is to ask for it.
 There are many different ways to get access to resources, none of them the “right” way.

-Doctors, local help lines, and online resources are all available through a quick search.
+Doctors, local helplines, and online resources are all available through a quick search.
 These tools are useful to connect you to the appropriate people and groups that can provide the support really needed.
 If you don’t feel comfortable talking to a professional, seek a friend or loved one.
 The most important action that you can take is to seek help and tell someone.
 There’s a really great video from the same organizers as Movember which looks at the importance of seeking help and talking about problems.
 You can see it here.

 Movember is a well-known men’s health movement associated with November mustaches that men grow to raise awareness for men’s health.
 The movement originally brought awareness to physical health issues like prostate cancer.
 In has transformed to incorporate all aspects of men’s health, including mental health.
 They have another helpful resource called Heads Up Guys which has great support information as well.